SandKat214/JamSesh/backend/README.md

 To activate the Flask backend, enter the command `flask run -h localhost -p 5000`, optionally changing `5000` to a different port of your choice.

+A JWT_SECRET_KEY can be generated via this website: https://jwtsecrets.com/.

 Initial setup and file structure based on: